Oxford Capacity Analysis

-The Oxford Capacity Analysis (OCA), also known as the American Personality Analysis, is a list of questions which is advertised as being a personality test and that is administered for free by the Church of Scientology.
-The OCA test is offered by the Church of Scientology online, at its local churches, and sometimes at local fairs, carnivals, and in other public settings.
-It has no relation to the University of Oxford, although the name may have been chosen to imply so.
+The Oxford Capacity Analysis (OCA), also known as the American Personality Analysis, is a list of questions which is advertised as being a personality test and that is administered for free by the Church of Scientology as part of its recruitment process.
+The organization offers the test online, at its local sites, and sometimes at local fairs, carnivals, and in other public settings.
+It has no relation to the University of Oxford, although the name may have been chosen to imply a link.

 The test is an important part of Scientology recruitment and is used worldwide by the Church of Scientology to attract new members.
-However, it is not a scientifically recognized test and has been criticized by numerous psychology organizations, who point out that it is "not a genuine personality test" and allege that Scientologists use it in a "highly manipulative" and "manifestly unethical" fashion.
+However, it is not a scientifically recognized test and has been criticized by numerous psychology organizations, who point out that it is not a genuine personality test and that Scientology recruiters use it in a highly manipulative and unethical fashion.

-How the test works
+Questions

 Two hundred questions make up the Scientology personality test.
-Each can be answered yes, no, or maybe.
+Each can be answered 'yes', 'no', or 'maybe'.
 Typical questions include: